Kailash Yatra Fixed Departure Date 2026 Click Here

 Stunning Mountain Views

 You will see breathtaking views of snow-covered peaks, including Dhaulagiri (8,167m), the world’s seventh-highest mountain.
-Other towering peaks like Annapurna (8,091m), Tukuche Peak (6,920m), Nilgiri (7,061m), and Gurja Himal (7,193m) surround the region, creating a stunning panorama.
-Witnessing sunrise and sunset over the Himalayas will add more beauty to your overall journey.
+Other towering peaks, such as Annapurna (8,091m), Tukuche Peak (6,920m), Nilgiri (7,061m), and Gurja Himal (7,193m), surround the region, creating a stunning panorama.
+Further, being able to witness sunrise and sunset over the Himalayas from different rest point will further add more beauty to your overall journey.

 Traditional Villages

-People living here are simple and follow traditional life.
+People living in the Dhaulagiri region are simple and follow traditional life.
 Magar, Gurung, and Thakali are the inhabitants of the area.
-You will see beautifully built stone houses, terraced fields growing rice and barley, and yak herds grazing in the highlands.
-Villages like Muri, Marpha, and Dharapani are known for their warm hospitality.
-Passing by these villages, you can also try delicious apple orchards, where you can try fresh apple juice and brandy.
+In this traditional village, you will see beautifully built stone houses, terraced fields growing rice and barley, and yak herds grazing in the highlands.
+Villages such as Muri, Marpha, and Dharapani are renowned for their warm hospitality.
+Passing by these villages, you can also try the delicious apple orchards, where you can try fresh apple juice and brandy.

 Glaciers and Two High Passes